oscarwallnoefer/Squamata_Mitonuclear_Coevolution/02_mitonuclear_discordance/readme.md

 ### AU test

 We used the same set of orthologs as in ERCnet (2,424 orthogroups).
 Firstly, we added the outgroup *S. punctatus*: this species was lacking in ERCnet because outgroups are excluded from the branch lenght covariations.
-To add it, we identified the correct paralogs using [phylopypruner](https://github.com/fethalen/phylopypruner) with default parameters.
+To add it, we identified the correct paralogs using [phylopypruner](https://github.com/fethalen/phylopypruner) with default parameters (see `phylopypruner_details.txt`).

-        phylopypruner --threads 12 --output output_phylopypruner --no-plot --no-supermatrix --dir 01_input_phylopypruner/
+        phylopypruner --threads 12 --output 02_output_phylopypruner_2424 --mask pdist --min-len 50 --no-plot --no-supermatrix --dir 01_input_phylopypruner/

 While retrieving the correct paralog for *S. punctatus* for each ortholog.

 Then, we exluded the 13 mtOXPHOS from the gene dataset for the AU test.